Digital Image Pro Tips

 I showed Katie as she flashed me a photo of our teacher caught off guard.
 For 24 colorful printed memories, we laughed and recounted our adventure, the funny thing Lindsay said and all the snacks at the Twins game.

 Later, we’d spend time swapping photos, placing prints into photo albums and cementing the memories into our subconscious forever.
 I still have those photo albums.

 In our digital world, we’ve strayed from physical photographs being something cherished.
 Gone are the days of cataloguing prints in an album for all to see.
 Now, images live on our phones, on our computers and in the cloud.
 Rarely do we print and display them.

 I’m a strong advocate of printing and I’ve compiled a list of ways you can start organizing and displaying your photos.
-These tips are for professional and personal photographs alike.
+These digital image pro tips are for professional and personal photographs alike.

 Printing & Displaying your Photographs

 The easiest place to start is with small prints.
 It’s inexpensive and easy.
 Think 4×6, 5×7 or 8×10.
 Yes, 8×10 is small!
 Your were conditioned to think it was big from JC Penny back in the day.
 Don’t believe me?
 Take an 8×10 and hold it over your couch…it’s tiny.

 The best part is, you don’t have to print EVERY photo.
 Start by picking 10-15 of your favorites from an event or a summer or whatever and get prints made.
 Printing photographs gives them meaning by becoming a tangible thing you can hold.
 Next, frame them, place them in a photo box or let your kids plaster them around their room.

 My personal recommendations for printing are mpix.com or Costco for ordering online.
 You DO need to have a membership to use Costco, however.
 Other options for pickup include Walgreens or CVS, although I’ve found the quality to be lacking.